YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZED[IT] holds the value of the status code for the last edit session invoked by a ZEDIT command.

-YottaDB/GT.M does not permit the SET or NEW command to modify $ZEDIT.
+YottaDB does not permit the SET or NEW command to modify $ZEDIT.

 -----------------------
 $ZEOF